seeseemelk/nice-curses/README.md

 ### struct Label.Config
 Has following fields:
-- `int attribute = Attr.normal` - attribute to use when drawing the text.
+- `chtype attribute = Attr.normal` - attribute to use when drawing the text.
 - `Align alignment = Align.left` - controls how the text is aligned.

 ## class ProgressBar
 A class for progress bars.
 They are not selectable and can't signal anything to the processing loop.

-Single constructor is available:
+A single constructor is available:
 ```
     this(UI ui, int nlines, int ncols, int y, int x, Config cfg = Config());
 ```